 3. Application Layer Attacks – Application layer attacks are the most sophisticated type of attack method and often the most difficult to detect.
 The attacks are aimed at the layer where a server generates web pages and responds to http requests.
 The attack will take place at a much slower rate and traffic may appear legitimate masking the true nature of the attack until the service is overwhelmed and inaccessible.

-Signs of a DDoS attack
+Signs of a DDoS Attack

-One of the first things an organisation will need to determine is whether a spike in traffic is legitimate or a DDoS attack.
+One of the first things an organisation will need to determine is whether a spike in traffic is from legitimate users or a DDoS attack.
 Organisations with a thorough understanding of their historic traffic trends will tend to pick up on an attack quite quickly, whereas organisations that are less tuned into these baselines are unlikely to detect an attack until it’s too late.

 Before a website crashes completely, there are often a few warning signs that may point to a DDoS attack.
 These include: